 Soup is perhaps the only food that doesn’t appeal to me as finger food, but you can put it in a cup and drink it!

 That’s one reason these dipping sticks were so appealing.
-Not only can you eat them with your fingers, there’s no plate with maple syrup smeared all over it when you’re done.
+Not only can you eat them with your fingers, but there’s also no plate with maple syrup smeared all over it when you’re done.

 Of course, you have to put the syrup somewhere for dipping, which is another use for my ramekin set.
 Since you coat these with sugar and cinnamon after you cook them, you don’t even need syrup for them to taste delicious.